Dynamic disk-corona coupling during the state transition of Swift J1727.8-1613: Observations and data reduction

-We use the Insight-HXMT Data Analysis software ({\tt HXMTDAS, v2.06}) for the data reduction, filtering the data with the default configuration \footnote{http://hxmtweb.ihep.ac.cn/SoftDoc/847.jhtml}.
-The joint spectra overlapped by three instruments are extracted by screening the event files for different good time intervals (GTIs).
-For the GTIs with short exposure, we combine these close GTIs to improve the signal-to-noise ratio of spectra.
-For simplicity, we selected the ME GTIs as the input of the screening events, as the time range of GTIs in ME encompasses that in LE and HE for most observations.
-Then, we get all the spectra separated by the ME GTIs for the analysis.
+In X-ray, Insight-HXMT performed long-term monitoring of Swift J1727.8-1613 at a cadence of less than 1 day.
+We use the Insight-HXMT Data Analysis software ({\tt HXMTDAS, v2.06}) to reduce the data, filtering the data with the default configuration\footnote{http://hxmtweb.ihep.ac.cn/SoftDoc/847.jhtml}.
+The joint spectra from the low-energy (LE), medium-energy (ME), and high-energy (HE) telescopes are extracted by screening the event files using different good time intervals (GTIs).
+For GTIs with short exposure, we combine nearby GTIs to improve the signal-to-noise ratio of the spectra.
+For simplicity, we selected the ME GTIs as the input for event screening, since the GTI time range in ME encompasses those in LE and HE for most observations.
+Then we obtain all spectra separated by the ME GTIs for subsequent analysis.